 All students will be required to develop a master’s project.
 The master’s project is an assessment of your learning experience for your master’s degree.
 It will consist of 12 chapters, one for each of the courses that are part of this degree program.
 A central focus of this master’s project is the development of innovative strategies that have the potential to make our communities and nation safe and secure.

-Criminal Justice Online Grad Program #2 in Nation
+Criminal Justice Online Grad Program #2 in Nation in 2016

 - U.S. News & World Report has ranked Criminal Justice and Security’s online graduate program number two in the nation.
 The report also recognized Pace to be among the top ten Best Online Bachelor’s Programs for the fourth year in a row.